Hey – It’s been quite a year.

 I have posts lingering in my drafts and are half written in my brain from 2018.
 That is not the best place for them.
 Either I’m going to produce a helluva lot of content over January and February of this year to make up for it or I’m going to scrap them and start brand new.

 And I got a drone for Christmas.
 Hopefully I don’t fly it into a tree my first time out!

 If you know me, you know I simply cannot function in life unless I have a trip planned and booked in the future.
 This is the exciting part – I have a few things lined up already and it’s only January 4th!

 I’m taking my annual vacation with family and friends at Beaches Resort in Turks and Caicos at the end of this month.

-I’ll be yurt camping again – in MacGregor Provincial Park next month.
+I’ll be yurt camping again – in MacGregor Point Provincial Park next month.

-Then, jetting off on very special 10th birthday trip for my daughter that will see us visit Lisbon, Barcelona, Marseilles, Cannes, Milan and of course, Paris.
+My daughter will be turning 10 this year.
+We are going on very special birthday trip that will see us visit Lisbon, Barcelona, Marseilles, Cannes, Milan and Paris.

-I will be in Montana for TBEX and I look forward to hiking (surprise!), hopefully hoping on a horse again and learning so much more about the travel writing business.
+I will be in Montana for TBEX and I look forward to hiking (surprise!)!
+Hopefully I’ll hop on a horse again and learning so much more about the travel writing business.

 What else does 2019 hold for me?